 ① Carat is not an indicator of size

-This article ("The value (quality) of a diamond is determined by the '4Cs'"), carat is 1 carat (ct) = 0.2g.WeightIt is not an index of size, so even if the carat weight is the same, the apparent size may vary slightly.
-This unit is also used for gemstones in general, such as rubies and sapphires, in addition to diamonds.
-Different gemstones have different specific gravities, so even if they are the same 1 carat, a 1 carat diamond and a 1 carat ruby will have different apparent sizes.
-Also, even if they are the same shape and the same carat weight, each ruby has a different depth, so the apparent size will be different.
-For this reason, when it comes to colored gemstones, they are often compared by their actual dimensions.
+This article ("The value (quality) of a diamond is determined by the '4Cs'") as introduced in the article, 1 carat (ct) = 0.2gWeightIt is not an index of size, so even if the carat weight is the same, the apparent size may vary slightly.
+This unit is also used for all gemstones, including rubies and sapphires, in addition to diamonds.
+Different gemstones have different specific gravities, so even if they weigh 1 carat, the apparent size of a 1 carat diamond will vary from that of a 1 carat ruby.
+Also, even the same ruby will have different depths, so even if they have the same shape and the same carat weight, their apparent size will differ.
+For this reason, when comparing colored stones, actual dimensions are often used.

-In the case of diamonds, if the cut standard is excellent, the size will not differ that much.
-Please refer to the table below for the approximate size of round brilliant cut diamonds.
+When comparing diamonds, if the cut standard is excellent, the size difference will not be that great.
+Please refer to the table below for approximate sizes of round brilliant cut diamonds.

-The preferred carat size has changed with the culture of the country and the times.
+The preferred carat size has changed depending on the culture of the country and the times.
 Of course, it depends on the individual, but Japanese women tend to choose small, high-quality diamonds of around 0.3 carats.
 However, during the bubble era, diamonds of around 1 carat were preferred, even if it meant lower quality.
-If the economy improves in the future, the carat size may also increase.
+If the economy improves from now on, carat sizes may also increase.

 But what about overseas?
-This is based on past experience, but people generally place more importance on carat and tend to choose larger diamonds.
-Overseas customers who come to our store are generally looking for diamonds over 1 carat.
+This is just a rule of thumb, but people generally prioritize carat weight and tend to choose larger diamonds.
+Overseas customers who visit our store are generally looking for diamonds over 1 carat.
 Japanese customers living overseas also tend to choose larger diamonds.
-This is a sign that Japan has a unique culture.
+This is a reflection of Japan's unique culture.

 But what about overseas?
-This is based on past experience, but people generally place more importance on carat and tend to choose larger diamonds.
-Overseas customers who come to our store are generally looking for diamonds over 1 carat.
+This is just a rule of thumb, but people generally prioritize carat weight and tend to choose larger diamonds.
+Overseas customers who visit our store are generally looking for diamonds over 1 carat.
 Japanese customers living overseas also tend to choose larger diamonds.
-This is a sign that Japan has a unique culture.
+This is a reflection of Japan's unique culture.

-Do you know the origin of the word carat?
-The word carat comes from the seeds of carob.
-Carob seeds are very uniform in weight, about 0.2g.
-In the past, jewelers used carob as a counterweight on their scales to measure the weight of jewels.
+Do you know the origin of the word "carat"?
+The word "carat" comes from the seed of the carob (locust bean).
+Carob seeds are very uniform, weighing approximately 0.2g.
+In the past, jewelers used carob as a counterweight on their scales to measure gemstones and other items.
 Later, in 1913, the United States adopted the metric carat system (unit: ct), and carat became the international standard.

-Also, there are many appraisal agencies in the world, and each one displays the carat weight differently.
+Also, there are many appraisal agencies around the world, and each agency displays the carat weight differently.

-GIA, the international value standard, displays the value to two decimal places, such as 1.00ct, but Japan's largest Central Gem Laboratory (CGL) displays the value to three decimal places, such as 1.000ct.
+GIA, the international standard for value, displays the value to two decimal places, such as 1.00ct, but Japan's largest Central Gem Laboratory (CGL) displays the value to three decimal places, such as 1.000ct.

-At Houjudo, we handle both types of diamonds, but we have more GIA certified diamonds in stock.
+At Hojudo, we handle both types of diamonds, but we have more GIA certified diamonds in stock.

-If you would like to know more about GIA, please refer to the following pages.
+For more information about GIA, please refer to the following pages:

 ▼What is a GIA certified diamond?

-Also, there are many appraisal agencies in the world, and each one displays the carat weight differently.
+Also, there are many appraisal agencies around the world, and each agency displays the carat weight differently.

-GIA, the international value standard, displays the value to two decimal places, such as 1.00ct, but Japan's largest Central Gem Laboratory (CGL) displays the value to three decimal places, such as 1.000ct.
+GIA, the international standard for value, displays the value to two decimal places, such as 1.00ct, but Japan's largest Central Gem Laboratory (CGL) displays the value to three decimal places, such as 1.000ct.

-At Houjudo, we handle both types of diamonds, but we have more GIA certified diamonds in stock.
+At Hojudo, we handle both types of diamonds, but we have more GIA certified diamonds in stock.

-If you would like to know more about GIA, please refer to the following pages.
+For more information about GIA, please refer to the following pages:

 ▼What is a GIA certified diamond?

-Now that you have a better understanding of carats, you may be wondering which carat number to choose.Carat is other I think it's best to narrow it down by carat weight first, as this is the easiest way to see the difference when compared to the 4Cs..Of course, it depends on the design and the customer's preferences, so we can't say that one carat is always best!
-Also, the number of carats chosen will vary depending on the item you choose, so we'll explain it separately for each item.
+Now that you have a deeper understanding of carats, you may be wondering which carat number to choose.Carat is other It's best to narrow it down by carat weight first, as this is the easiest way to see the difference compared to the 4Cs..Of course, it depends on the design and the customer's preferences, so we can't say for sure that there is one best choice.
+The carat weight also varies depending on the item you choose, so we will explain it separately for each item.

 1. For rings including engagement rings

-For engagement rings, the most commonly chosen carat weight is around 0.3ct.
-Many Japanese customers tend to value smaller rings and quality.
-However, at Hojudo, the price is reasonable, so many customers choose around 0.4ct.
+When it comes to engagement rings, the most commonly chosen carat weight is around 0.3 carats.
+Many Japanese customers prioritize smaller sizes and quality.
+However, at Hojudo, prices are reasonable, so many customers choose rings around 0.4 carats.

-0.5ct is generally considered large, while 1ct has a strong presence and you can see its size even from a distance.
+0.5ct is generally considered large, but 1ct has a strong presence and you can see its size even from a distance.

-If you aspire to a 1ct diamond and are particular about size, then you should think of 1ct or more; if you like flashy, larger accessories, then 0.5ct or more is the best choice; and if you don't want it to stand out too much, then 0.3ct is the best choice.
+If you aspire to a 1ct diamond and are particular about size, then you should think of it as 1ct or more; if you like flashy, large accessories, then you should think of 0.5ct or more; and if you don't want it to stand out too much, then you should think of 0.3ct.

-Some young customers in their teens and twenties who want to wear it casually as an accessory for everyday use choose 0.1-0.2ct diamonds, but as they get older, they tend to choose larger carats.
-Customers over 40 often prefer 0.5ct or more.
-So, if you are purchasing a diamond to last a lifetime, try to choose a slightly larger diamond.
-At Hojudo, the number of customers who choose 0.2ct is quite low compared to other brands.
+Some young customers in their teens and twenties who want to wear it casually as an accessory for everyday use choose 0.1-0.2 carat diamonds, but as they get older, they tend to choose larger carats.
+Customers in their 40s and older often prefer 0.5 carats or more.
+Therefore, if you are purchasing a diamond to last a lifetime, it is best to choose a slightly larger diamond.
+At Hojudo, the number of customers choosing 0.2 carats is significantly lower than with other brands.

 The appropriate carat number will also vary depending on your height and finger size.

-It's best to try it on and decide, but if you are tall, have long fingers, or have large fingers, choose a larger carat number.
-Conversely, if you are petite and have small fingers, you may want to choose a slightly smaller number.
+It's best to try it on before deciding, but if you're tall or have long fingers or larger fingers, choose a larger carat number.
+Conversely, if you're petite and have smaller fingers, you may want to choose a slightly smaller ring.

-(Some customers see a 0.2ct stone at another store, then see a 0.4ct stone at Houjudo and are hesitant because they think it is too big, but after trying on a few, they often order the 0.4ct stone and are very satisfied.)
+(Some customers who have seen a 0.2ct diamond at another store and then seen a 0.4ct diamond at Hojudo are hesitant, thinking it is too big, but after trying on a few more, they often end up ordering a 0.4ct diamond and are very satisfied.)

-0.5ct is generally considered large, while 1ct has a strong presence and you can see its size even from a distance.
+0.5ct is generally considered large, but 1ct has a strong presence and you can see its size even from a distance.

-If you aspire to a 1ct diamond and are particular about size, then you should think of 1ct or more; if you like flashy, larger accessories, then 0.5ct or more is the best choice; and if you don't want it to stand out too much, then 0.3ct is the best choice.
+If you aspire to a 1ct diamond and are particular about size, then you should think of it as 1ct or more; if you like flashy, large accessories, then you should think of 0.5ct or more; and if you don't want it to stand out too much, then you should think of 0.3ct.

-Some young customers in their teens and twenties who want to wear it casually as an accessory for everyday use choose 0.1-0.2ct diamonds, but as they get older, they tend to choose larger carats.
-Customers over 40 often prefer 0.5ct or more.
-So, if you are purchasing a diamond to last a lifetime, try to choose a slightly larger diamond.
-At Hojudo, the number of customers who choose 0.2ct is quite low compared to other brands.
+Some young customers in their teens and twenties who want to wear it casually as an accessory for everyday use choose 0.1-0.2 carat diamonds, but as they get older, they tend to choose larger carats.
+Customers in their 40s and older often prefer 0.5 carats or more.
+Therefore, if you are purchasing a diamond to last a lifetime, it is best to choose a slightly larger diamond.
+At Hojudo, the number of customers choosing 0.2 carats is significantly lower than with other brands.

 The appropriate carat number will also vary depending on your height and finger size.

-It's best to try it on and decide, but if you are tall, have long fingers, or have large fingers, choose a larger carat number.
-Conversely, if you are petite and have small fingers, you may want to choose a slightly smaller number.
+It's best to try it on before deciding, but if you're tall or have long fingers or larger fingers, choose a larger carat number.
+Conversely, if you're petite and have smaller fingers, you may want to choose a slightly smaller ring.

-(Some customers see a 0.2ct stone at another store, then see a 0.4ct stone at Houjudo and are hesitant because they think it is too big, but after trying on a few, they often order the 0.4ct stone and are very satisfied.)
+(Some customers who have seen a 0.2ct diamond at another store and then seen a 0.4ct diamond at Hojudo are hesitant, thinking it is too big, but after trying on a few more, they often end up ordering a 0.4ct diamond and are very satisfied.)

-Since rings are often viewed up close, many customers choose smaller diamonds that emphasize quality, but when it comes to pendant necklaces, many choose larger diamonds over quality.Generally speaking, 0.3ct is recommended for everyday wear, and 0.5ct or more is recommended for a lifetime ring.
-As with rings, many people choose larger carats as they get older.Also, some people who cannot normally wear rings choose pendant necklaces instead of engagement rings.
-Many people are particular about both size and quality when it comes to engagement necklaces, and many of our customers choose 0.3 to 0.4 carats.
+Since rings are often viewed up close, many customers choose smaller diamonds that emphasize quality, but when it comes to pendant necklaces, many people choose larger diamonds over quality.Generally speaking, if you want to wear it every day, we recommend 0.3ct, but if you want to wear it for the rest of your life, we recommend 0.5ct or more.
+As with rings, many people increase the carat size as they get older.Additionally, some people who don't normally wear rings choose pendant necklaces instead of engagement rings.
+When it comes to engagement necklaces, many people are particular about both size and quality, and many of our customers choose pendant necklaces with a carat weight of 0.3 to 0.4 carats.

-If the design is a halo design, it will have volume, so even if you choose a relatively small diamond, it will appear large, so try to choose one that has a balance in mind.
+If the design is a halo, it will have volume, so even if you choose a relatively small diamond it will look large, so be sure to choose one that is balanced.

-Also, if you feel that the diamond in the prong ring inherited from your mother or grandmother is a little too big, we recommend remodeling it into a pendant.
-It's less expensive, and pendants are easier to wear, so you can wear them in more situations.
+Also, if you feel that the diamond in the prong ring inherited from your mother or grandmother is a little too big, we recommend having it remodeled into a pendant.
+It's less expensive, and pendants are easier to wear, so they can be worn in a wider variety of situations.
 Hojudo is also good at remodeling.
 Please refer to the detailed explanation on the page below.

 ▼For those renovating for the first time

-If the design is a halo design, it will have volume, so even if you choose a relatively small diamond, it will appear large, so try to choose one that has a balance in mind.
+If the design is a halo, it will have volume, so even if you choose a relatively small diamond it will look large, so be sure to choose one that is balanced.

-Also, if you feel that the diamond in the prong ring inherited from your mother or grandmother is a little too big, we recommend remodeling it into a pendant.
-It's less expensive, and pendants are easier to wear, so you can wear them in more situations.
+Also, if you feel that the diamond in the prong ring inherited from your mother or grandmother is a little too big, we recommend having it remodeled into a pendant.
+It's less expensive, and pendants are easier to wear, so they can be worn in a wider variety of situations.
 Hojudo is also good at remodeling.
 Please refer to the detailed explanation on the page below.

 ▼For those renovating for the first time